 At Carr, we want our children to develop the skills, knowledge and attitudes they need to lead happy, healthy and fulfilled lives.
-Through a carefully structured PSHE scheme - tailored where appropriate to meet the needs of our pupils - we ensure that children receive relevant, meaningful and empowering curriculum content which enables them to grow as resilient, aspirational and compassionate individuals.
-Whilst emphasis is placed on the value of each of us as unique individuals and the importance of self-belief, our children are also encouraged to be active, caring and respectful members of the school and wider communities.
+Through a carefully structured PSHE scheme - tailored where appropriate to meet the needs of our pupils - we ensure that children receive relevant, meaningful and empowering curriculum content which enables them to:

-Teachers use structured schemes of work that provide a coherently sequenced curriculum which builds year on year.
-For come key topics - such as online safety - learning is visited in every year group at an age appropriate level, building on learning from previous years.
-Staff use the long term yearly overview to plan sequences sessions tailored for their current cohort on a termly basis.
+Progression Teachers use structured schemes of work that provide a coherently sequenced curriculum which builds year on year.
+For some key topics - such as online safety - learning is visited in every year group at an age appropriate level, building on learning from previous years.
+Staff use the long term yearly overview to plan sequences of sessions tailored for their current cohort on a termly basis.

-Throughout our curriculum in school - not just PSHE but other subject areas as well - we embed the principles of Global Learning as much as possible.
+Global Learning Throughout our curriculum in school - not just PSHE but other subject areas as well - we embed the principles of Global Learning as much as possible.
 By incorporating these principles pupils become more reflective, aware, responsible and thoughtful members of their families, communities and wider world.
 Our recent adoption of Picture News resources further enable us to ensure that our pupils’ knowledge and understanding of wider world issues is in appropriate depth, quality assured and linked to other curriculum concepts (such as British Values).

-The core intention of PSHE teaching and learning at Carr is to develop skills and awareness that will support and benefit our children throughout their lives.
-Our key PSHE themes (emotional awareness, health and wellbeing, resilience, responsibility, kindness, compassion, reflection, citizenship and critical thinking to name a selection) are all relevant not just in school but in all aspects of life including personal relationships and employment.
+Life Skills The core intention of PSHE teaching and learning at Carr is to develop skills and awareness that will support and benefit our children throughout their lives.
+Our three PSHE intent threads (physical and mental wellbeing, staying safe both in the real and online world and developing a sense of community) are all relevant not just in school but in all aspects of life including personal relationships and employment.
 British Values are embedded throughout our curriculum and further reinforce the values which will form the moral compass of our pupils’ lives as they grow and develop.